Ecommerce today is fast-paced.

 1. What should you include on your product details page?
 Your product details page should include in-depth product information, product photos, customer reviews, shipping information, easy buying options, and suggestions for related products.
 Give your shopper more information than they knew they needed.

-2. How long should a product detail page be?
+2. How long should a PDP in ecommerce be?
 A product detail page will vary in length depending on your product.
 Try to keep your word count to around 500 words.
 However, space out your information and consider the UX of the page and its copy; give your shopper an enjoyable experience.